Friday February 23, 2024

 Bequests to charity are the most popular type of planned gift.
 A donor may retain assets during life and then leave a bequest to a charity.

 A bequest to a charity should include the full legal name, city and state of the charity—particularly if there are chapters of a national organization or religious organizations with similar names.
 An attorney who drafts the will should be certain that he or she has correctly identified the intended charity by legal name, city and state.
+Your attorney may also decide to include the IRS Employer Identification Number (EIN) of the nonprofit with the designated bequest.

 As a donor, you may choose to leave a specific item or amount to a charity.
 For example, some friends of charities have left a bequest of land or property adjacent to the campus of the charity.
 The usual purpose is for the charity to be able to use that property for future additions or expansion.